NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 NEOT developer team will upgrade the SDK regularly to fix the defects and enhance it's functionality.

-For more information about what PDNE protocol can do, please refer to {TODO}
+For more information about what PROV protocol can do, please refer to {TODO}

 #### Adapter